 Avoid names like “Flat icons”.
 This name describes a general style and this name will be chosen by many icon designers.
 Try to come up with unique names likes “Picons”, “Linecons” or “Cosmo”.

-"Icons" or "Icon set" not allowed in set names
+"Icons" or "Icon set" "illustration" and "illustration set" not allowed in set names

-We do not allow the words "icons" or "icon set" in icon set names as this is considered unnecessary information in this context.
+We do not allow the words "icons" or "icon set", "illustration" and "illustration set" in set names as this is considered unnecessary information in this context.

 No numbers in pack names

-Do not include the number of icons in your icon set names.
+Do not include the number of items in your set names.
 You may create your awesome Football set to have only 20 icons to start with, but you will likely find that you want to add more icons later.
-It's better to just leave the icon count out of the set names.
+It's better to just leave the count out of the set names.

 Pack name capitalization

 Please do not use all capitals or all lowercase in set names.
 Set names should use normal capitalization (first letter capitalized, other letters in the word lowercase).
 For example, if you have a set named "Business concepts", do not use "BUSINESS CONCEPTS" or "business concepts" (and please no "BuSiNeSs CoNcEpTs").

-Each icon must be tagged, so it can be indexed and found in the search results.
-Generally we recommend an average of 3-4 tags per icon.
-If you add more than 7 tags, the icon will get a lower rank in the search results.
-And while you can use just 1 or 2 tags on certain icons that don't require more, overall a set average should never be below 1.5 tags.
-Please read more about our tagging guidelines to follow the best practices and help make sure your icons are properly found.
+Each item must be tagged, so it can be indexed and found in the search results.
+Generally we recommend an average of 3-4 tags per item.
+If you add more than 7 tags, the item will get a lower rank in the search results.
+And while you can use just 1 or 2 tags on certain items that don't require more, overall a set average should never be below 1.5 tags.
+Please read more about our tagging guidelines to follow the best practices and help make sure your items are properly found.

 Logos, trademarks, or copyrighted works should be offered as free downloads